City Region Deals

 The deal will support improvements to the region's digital connectivity, digital healthcare, skills, innovation and infrastructure, with the aim of stimulating long-term productivity and economic growth.

-We are currently discussing potential City Region Deals for the Edinburgh and South of East Scotland City Region, Stirling and Clackmannanshire, and for the Tay Cities Region (Angus, Dundee, Fife, and Perth and Kinross).
-We are also working with the three Ayrshire Councils on their growth deal proposals.
+We are currently discussing potential City Region Deals for the Tay Cities Region (Angus, Dundee, Fife, and Perth and Kinross).
+We are also working with the three Ayrshire Councils and the Borderlands (Scottish Borders, Dumfries & Galloway, Carlisle City, Northumberland and Cumbria) on their growth deal proposals.